Big Tobacco’s anti-smoking ads begin after decade of delay

 - Parents, adult son believed dead in Sammamish murder-suicide

+Companies also will acknowledge their role in making cigarettes addictive: “Cigarette companies intentionally designed cigarettes with enough nicotine to create and sustain addiction.”

-Smoking remains the nation’s leading preventable cause of death and illness, causing more than 480,000 deaths each year, even though smoking rates have been declining for decades.
+Smoking remains the nation’s leading preventable cause of death and illness, causing more than 480,000 deaths each year, even though smoking rates have fallen for decades.
 Last year, the adult smoking rate hit a new low of 15 percent, according to government figures.
-That’s down from the 42 percent of adults who smoked in the mid-1960s.

-Experts attribute the decline to smoking bans, cigarette taxes and anti-smoking campaigns by both nonprofit groups like the American Cancer Society and the federal government.
+Experts attribute the decline to smoking bans, cigarette taxes and anti-smoking campaigns by both nonprofit groups like the American Cancer Society and the U.S. government.

 A federal judge ultimately sided with the government in 2006, ruling that Big Tobacco had “lied, misrepresented and deceived the American public” about the effects of smoking for more than 50 years.
 The decision came nearly a decade after U.S. states reached legal settlements with the industry worth $246 billion.